 The surgical treatment of pancreatic neuroendocrine tumors depends on the tumor type, location, extent of metastases, as well as other factors.
 For individuals who have metastases, surgery can often increase survival and provide palliative care depending on tumor size and location.
 For both local and metastatic tumors surgery can be helpful for reducing symptoms from tumor secretion.
 Surgical resection of a functioning pancreatic neuroendocrine tumor should be considered when possible.
 A multimodal approach combining surgery with embolization or other treatment methods may also be possible for patients with liver metastases.
 For all patients who undergo surgery, continued and extensive follow up is recommended.

 Glucagonomas are often large with metastasis to the liver.
-The type and extent of the surgery depends on the nature, location and size of the tumor(s).
+The type and extent of the surgery depend on the nature, location, and size of the tumor(s).
 Surgical treatment may require distal pancreatectomy.
-A distal pancreatectomy is removal of the body and tail of the pancreas leaving the head intact.
+A distal pancreatectomy is the removal of the body and tail of the pancreas leaving the head intact.

-The type and extent of the surgery depends on the nature, location and size of the tumor(s).
+The type and extent of the surgery depend on the nature, location, and size of the tumor(s).
 Surgical treatment may require distal pancreatectomy.
 A distal pancreatectomy is removal of the body and tail of the pancreas leaving the head intact.

 Non-functioning Pancreatic Neuroendocrine Tumors